Which certification is best for you?

 The CSCS has decided that the best approach towards proper assessment is to address both areas of learning, but they have placed priority on the Practical/Applied section, and rightfully so.

-The entire test is 3 hours long and runs through a PSI test facility of your choice upon registering or via remote live proctor if you choose to do it online.
+The entire test is 3 hours long and runs through a PSI test facility of your choice upon registering or via remote live proctor if you choose to do it online, similar to the NSCA CPT exam.

-I’ll advise you to take advantage of the free NSCA CSCS study guide and practice test to get familiar with the exam structure.
+I’ll advise you to take advantage of the free NSCA CSCS study guide and practice test to get familiar with the exam structure and stay on track with your exam prep.

 Exam Difficulty and Pass Rate